CB-Pantomime/Bottom-Of-The-Ninth/README.md

 ## Scope
 Synopsis:
 It's the bottom of the ninth inning.
 The game is tied.
 If the home team can score a run they get a home town parade.
-Unfortunately, they are up against the league's best meanest closer.
+Unfortunately, they are up against the league's meanest closer.

 Origin:
 Bottom of the 9th originated as a table-top dice and card game for two players involving variable player strengths, bluffing/deduction, and die-rolling.
 This MVP version of the game is simplified to its core game mechanics and story line.